holger1411/noslider.js/README.md

 # noslider.js
 The best slider script in the world!
+Makes sliding around GREAT AGAIN!

 All UX designer´s around the globe agree: The best slider is no slider.
 Thats why I create noslider.js

 The best of all:
-- Works in all browser on all OS.
-Even on Opera Mobil on your Xbox.
+- Works in all browser´s on all OS.
+Even Opera Mobil on your Xbox in quirks mode support this!
 - You don´t need npm, bower, a CDN or anything else to implement it and to run it.
 - You dont need to add any code or script.
 - The noslider.js build never fails.